 Regardless of when the authorities imposed travel bans, COVID-19 was coming.
 Delayed, yes.
 Consistent with the studies previously conducted, we now see an outbreak occurring at an alarming rate.

-Reducing virus transmission can be accomplished by social distancing in schools, workplaces, and mass gatherings (Qualls et al. 2017).
-Increasing the physical distance or reducing the frequency of close contact in dense community settings can lessen virus transmission by up to 23% (Ahmed, Zviedrite, & Uzicanin 2018).
+Reducing virus transmission can be accomplished by social distancing in schools, workplaces, and mass gatherings (Qualls et al.).
+Increasing the physical distance or reducing close contact frequency in dense community settings can lessen virus transmission by up to 23% (Ahmed, Zviedrite, & Uzicanin).

 Social distancing is not a sure success, though, and results in two extremes.
 Adopt a highly cautious control, and that can suppress the epidemic quickly.
-On the other hand, if such a measure is attempted but not enough to contain the spread, then the outcome is going to be worse.
-In this case, doing nothing is better than trying (Maharaj & Kleczkowski 2012).
+On the other hand, if such a measure is attempted but not enough to contain the spread, the outcome will be worse.
+In this case, doing nothing is better than trying (Maharaj & Kleczkowski).

 Community Quarantine Is Not Enough to Contain COVID-19

 The purpose of imposing community quarantine is to enforce social distancing.
-If you were to think of each province or region in the Philippines as a country, then surely you realize now that regardless of a travel ban, COVID-19 will continue to spread.
-It took only a few days for the virus to break out of Wuhan, reaching other parts of Mainland China, and we are seeing that now in Luzon, Visayas, and Mindanao.
+Suppose you were to think of each province or region in the Philippines as a country.
+In that case, you surely realize now that regardless of a travel ban, COVID-19 will continue to spread.
+It took only a few days for the virus to break out of Wuhan, reaching other parts of Mainland China.
+We are seeing that now in Luzon, Visayas, and Mindanao.

 Social distancing, at this time, is not slowing down the rise of confirmed cases.
 It is going to get worse before getting better.
 COVID-19 pandemic has an end, but at what cost to human life and the economy?

 No man is an island.
 At some point, someone in the household has to go out.
-I, for one, may live in seclusion, which is why I still go out to buy food and other necessities.
+I live alone, which is why I still go out to buy food and other necessities.
 At any given time, I could pick up the virus somewhere – touching elevator control buttons, grocery items, money, and so on.
 Heck, I could even bring back the virus by stepping on them, literally.

 If you think you are safer working at home, think twice.
 As more people get infected, the risk of you or I contracting the disease also increases.